EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 Next, define an action for the user to add or update a record.
 This action will need to accept any values that this action needs to be able to emplace (create) or modify.

 ```cpp
 void upsert(name user, std::string full_name, std::string street, std::string city, uint32_t phone) {
 }
 ```

 Earlier, it was mentioned that only the user has control over their own record, as this contract is opt-in.
-To do this, utilize the require_auth method provided by the eosio.cdt.
-This method accepts one argument, an name type, and asserts that the account executing the transaction equals the provided value.
+To do this, utilize the `require_auth` method provided by the `eosio.cdt` library.

+This method accepts one argument, a name type, and asserts that the account executing the transaction equals the provided value.
+If this condition returns true, where the user provided as an argument in `upsert` does not equal the authorizing user, the action with unwind all progress before failing.

 ```cpp
 void upsert(name user, std::string full_name, std::string street, std::string city, uint32_t phone) {